Indexing tables in Synapse SQL pool

 -- Rebuild a single partition with columnstore compression ALTER INDEX ALL ON [dbo].[FactInternetSales] REBUILD Partition = 5 WITH (DATA_COMPRESSION = COLUMNSTORE)

-Rebuilding an index in SQL Data Warehouse is an offline operation.
+Rebuilding an index in Synapse SQL pool is an offline operation.
 For more information about rebuilding indexes, see the ALTER INDEX REBUILD section in Columnstore Indexes Defragmentation, and ALTER INDEX.

 Step 3: Verify clustered columnstore segment quality has improved

 Rerun the query which identified table with poor segment quality and verify segment quality has improved.
 If segment quality did not improve, it could be that the rows in your table are extra wide.
 Consider using a higher resource class or DWU when rebuilding your indexes.

 This example uses the CREATE TABLE AS SELECT (CTAS) statement and partition switching to rebuild a table partition.